tylersouders/PeleC/Docs/sphinx/InputFiles.rst

 The available options are divided into groups: those that control primarily AMReX are prefaced with `amr.` while those that are specific to Pele are prefaced with `pelec.`.

 A typical input file looks something like the example below; a full list of Pele-specific input parameters are in `PeleC/Source/_cpp_parameters`.
-These parameters, once read, are available in the `PeleC` object for use from c++ and are also copied to the module `prob_params_module` for use in FORTRAN.
+These parameters, once read, are available in the `PeleC` object for use from c++.

 ::